 Overviews types of relationships found in organizations, then trains students in the interpersonal skills necessary to manage those relationships effectively.
-Prerequisites: GLB 300; MGT 301.

-GLB 401 Global Business Integration (4)
+GLB 401 Global Business Integration (4) fall and spring only

 Provides an integrative framework for global corporate strategic analysis and opportunities for integrated decision making in actual and simulated businesses.
 Prerequisites: all 300 level business core courses; GLB 302 and 303 may be taken concurrently.
 Prerequisite: one semester of First Year Composition.
 General studies: L.